 Request the Registrar of each institution to send an official transcript of all academic work in a sealed and signed/stamped envelope directly to CTS.
 Please include transcripts for all post-secondary schools attended, including those at which you did not earn a degree.

-7. APPLICATION FEE: A non-refundable $50 application fee is required of all online applicants.
+6. APPLICATION FEE: A non-refundable $50 application fee is required of all online applicants.
 Payment may be made by debit card or credit card (MasterCard, Visa, Discover Card or American Express.)
-Persons serving as volunteers, team members, Corp members, staff and alums of the AmeriCorps, City Year, Peace Corps, and VISTA are eligible for an application fee refund.
-Refund will be done by mail following receipt of proof of affiliation.
+Persons serving as volunteers, team members, Corp members, staff and alums of the AmeriCorps, City Year, Peace Corps, and VISTA are eligible for an application fee waiver.

-11. STATUTE OF LIMITATIONS: All applicants must complete the admissions process within two years of submission of application materials.
+8. STATUTE OF LIMITATIONS: All applicants must complete the admissions process within two years of submission of application materials.
 No applications will be held after two years.
-Applicants who are not accepted to CTS may only re?apply after two years, and must re?submit an application.
+Applicants who are not accepted to CTS may only reapply after two years, and must resubmit an application.
 Submission of an application and the supporting documents assumes that the information is accurate and true to the best of the applicant’s knowledge.
 All documents submitted as a part of an application become the property of the Chicago Theological Seminary and are not transferrable to a third party.

 Chicago Theological Seminary welcomes applications from international students for admission to graduate study.
 International students should plan to begin their studies at the Seminary in the Fall Term.
 All necessary documents must be received by the appropriate application deadline.
 Follow the general application instructions above, noting the following additions and clarifications:

-- I-20 FORMS: I-20 forms are not issued until after an international student is admitted.
-If admitted, your admissions letter packet will include a CTS International Student I-20 Application form and an estimate of the cost of attendance for your degree program.
-The form will explain the financial documentation requirements for the issuance of the I-20 by the seminary.
+4. I-20 FORMS: I-20 forms are not issued until after an international student is admitted.
 You may contact the CTS Office of Financial Aid prior to applying for information about cost of attendance or I-20 requirements.